Karthiga2805/Myovoice/README.md

 MyoVoice/
 ├── hardware/
 │   ├── esp32_firmware/          # Arduino/C++ firmware for the ESP-32 microcontroller
-│   └── sensor_coordination/     # Sensor placement, calibration, and sync logic
+│   ├── sensor_coordination/     # Sensor placement, calibration, and sync logic
-│
+│   └──Sensor Coordination and Data Collection/: Contains the scripts and utilities used to interface with hardware sensors, baseline configuration, and orchestrate real-time data logging
 ├── notebooks/
 │   ├── 01_emg_uka_trial.ipynb   # Initial exploration of the EMG-UKA corpus
 │   ├── 02_random_forest.ipynb   # Baseline Random Forest classifier